Alex Karras: Honors

 In conjunction with the 100 Years of Hawkeye Football celebration in 1989, Iowa Hawkeye fans selected an all-time team.
 The squad featured 11 players on offense and defense, two kickers, and 15 special-mention players who received strong fan support.
 Karras was voted to the team as a defensive lineman.
 He was elected to the Iowa Sports Hall of Fame in 1977 and the College Football Hall of Fame in 1991.

 On December 12, 2014, the Big Ten Network included Karras on "The Mount Rushmore of Iowa Football", as chosen by online fan voting.
 Karras was joined in the honor by Nile Kinnick, Chuck Long, and Tim Dwight.

 On October 28, 2018, the Detroit Lions enshrined Karras in the franchise ring of honor along with former Detroit Lions Herman Moore and Roger Brown.

-On January 15, 2020, the NFL announced that Karras had been selected for enshrinement in Canton.
+On January 15, 2020, the NFL announced that Karras had been elected to the Pro Football Hall of Fame as part of the Centennial Slate, honoring the league's 100th anniversary.